The Women Who Were Sacrificed

 One day Kim told me an interesting story.
 It was a story of romance that made me jealous.
-He had taken a night train to Pusan from Yongsan station a few days previously.
+He had taken a night train to Busan from Yongsan station a few days previously.
 He was sitting in first class.
 An attractive looking woman surrounded by many policemen got on the train.
 She appeared to be a lady connected to some high official.
 She sat on the seat in front of Kim.
 Until the train passed Daejun, they said nothing to each other.
 They just looked at each other.

 After a while, she started to recite an old Korean poem, while she looked at Kim’s profile.
 Her voice sounded like the voice of angel to him.
 She looked a little serious, but she was quite emotional.
 Kim was a man of much experience.
-He asked her if she was bravely travelling on to Pusan.
-She answered that she was going to Pusan on business, and that she ran an aluminum factory in Yongsan.
+He asked her if she was bravely travelling on to Busan.
+She answered that she was going to Busan on business, and that she ran an aluminum factory in Yongsan.

-After that they chatted together until the train arrived at Pusan.
+After that they chatted together until the train arrived at Busan.
 They parted at the station, but not before agreeing a time to meet again.
 Later, when they met, they had dinner together and watched a movie, just like an ordinary couple.
 She behaved like a social woman.
 She was very attractive.
 They went to a hotel together.
 Their short love affair was an something that Kim couldn’t explain.
-Kim had to stay in Pusan ten days longer than he had planned.
+Kim had to stay in Busan ten days longer than he had planned.

 A beautiful woman and a ‘Feast’ 165